fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 It is not required, but it is an advantage.
 At worst you will just skip bit operations lessons.
 Fortunately nothing really depends on them so you can learn everything else.

-Still, I recommend to learn the binary system.
-Numberphile has a [great video](https://www.youtube.com/watch?v=lNuPy-r1GuQ) explaining how logic gates work using dominos as the current.

 #### Question: Do I need to be good in English?

 I try to write in easy language on this website but I encourage you to learn English first (or during the reading) if you have problems reading the content.